Eintracht Braunschweig: Decline

-Since the 1985–86 season, the side has played at the tier II and III levels, with the exception of the 2013–14 season.
-In 1987, Braunschweig managed to set a mark even as they were demoted; it became the only team ever to have been relegated with a positive goal differential, with 52 goals for and 47 against.
+al difference, with 52 goals for and 47 against.
 After having been stuck in the Regionalliga for most of the 1990s, Eintracht Braunschweig moved constantly between the 2.
 Bundesliga and the Regionalliga during the 2000s.
-At the end of the 2007–08 Regionalliga season, the club was facing a severe crisis, both financially and on the field: Eintracht was in serious danger of missing out on qualification for Germany's new nationwide third-tier league 3.
+At the end of the 2007–08 Regionalliga season, the club was facing a severe crisis, both financially and on the field: Eintracht was in danger of missing out on qualification for Germany's new nationwide third-tier league 3.
 Liga, which would have meant Braunschweig's first ever relegation to the fourth level of the German football league system.

 Recent history

-With new manager Torsten Lieberknecht, however, who had only taken over the job a few weeks before, Eintracht Braunschweig managed to qualify for the 3.
+However, under new manager Torsten Lieberknecht—who had taken on the role just a few weeks earlier—Eintracht Braunschweig secured qualification for the 3.
 Liga on the last matchday of the season.
 Moreover, under Lieberknecht and also newly appointed director of football Marc Arnold, the club continued to steadily improve throughout the next few seasons; a resurgence on and off the field that was widely recognized by the German media.
-In 2010–11, the team won promotion back into the 2.
+In 2010–11, the team won promotion back to the 2.
 Bundesliga as champions of the 3.
 Liga.
 There, Eintracht Braunschweig re-established itself quickly, finishing the 2011–12 season comfortably mid-table.
 The 2012–13 season should prove even more successful: on the second matchday, Braunschweig took over a direct promotion spot and kept it for the rest of the season.
 On the 31st matchday, the club secured its return to the Bundesliga after 28 years in the second and third divisions with a 1–0 away win over FC Ingolstadt 04.

 The team finished the 2013–14 Bundesliga season in 18th place and was therefore relegated again after one season in the top-flight.
-Eintracht Braunschweig had spent most of the season on a relegation spot, but had a chance to stay in the league until the last matchday.
+Eintracht Braunschweig had spent most of the season in a relegation spot, but had a chance to stay in the league until the last matchday.
 However, the club was officially relegated on 10 May 2014 after a 3–1 loss at 1899 Hoffenheim.
 Eintracht came close to a return to the Bundesliga in 2016–17: the club finished third in the 2.
 Bundesliga and qualified for the promotion play-off to the Bundesliga, but lost 2–0 on aggregate to VfL Wolfsburg to remain in the 2.
 Bundesliga.

 On 13 May 2018, Eintracht Braunschweig were relegated to the 3.
 Liga after a 6–2 loss to Holstein Kiel.

+In 2018–19, poor performances on the pitch meant that Braunschweig almost got relegated to the fourth tier, Regionalliga Nord, surviving relegation on goal difference.
+In the following season, the club finished third to be promoted back to the 2.
+Bundesliga, before being relegated in 2020–21, followed by another promotion after a second-place finish.

 Crest and colours

 Colours

 Traditionally, Eintracht Braunschweig plays its home games in the colours blue and yellow.
-Those colours are derived from the flag of the Duchy of Brunswick.
+These colours are derived from the flag of the Duchy of Brunswick.